Exploring how technology influences young people

 Simple Moments for Deep Connections

-If you are driving somewhere, use this time to listen and ask them about their lives.
-Ask them to put phones away as you are happy to spend time with them – this can bring interesting conversations and discoveries you would never have realised otherwise.
+If you are driving, use this time to listen and ask your children about their lives.
+Invite them to put phones away and let them know that you want to spend time with them – this can bring interesting conversations and discoveries you would never have realised otherwise.